- 1 cup uncooked wild rice

 Instant Pot/Pressure Cooker Method

-Note: You need to add an additional 2 cups of water, as noted below.
+Note: You need to add an additional 2 cups of water, as noted.

-- Add the butter, wild rice, celery, onion, carrots, broth, plus 2 cups of water to the pressure cooker.
+- Add the uncooked wild rice, broth, and 2 cups of water to the pressure cooker.

 - Cook on manual for 45 minutes, then release the pressure and remove the lid as soon as it is fully depressurized.

 - Let the soup cool for 5-10 minutes then stir in the evaporated milk and add salt to taste.

 If cooking in a pressure cooker, be sure to depressurize after 45 minutes and stop the cooking process.
 Some models will continue to keep the soup warm until manually turned off.
 This will cause the wild rice to become soggy.